-This recipe produced a solid, flavorful bowl of pasta that could only be improved by using in-season ultra-juicy tomatoes.
+This summer tomato pasta recipe produced a solid, flavorful bowl of pasta that could only be improved by using in-season ultra-juicy tomatoes.

 The heirloom tomatoes I was able to find at Trader Joe’s came in different colors that were somewhat different sizes but mostly around the size of cherry tomatoes.
 I halved them for this recipe.
 They did not give off all that much juice.
 I could only imagine how delectable this would be with tomatoes from one of my favorite farmers market vendors in a few months.

 The 1/2 cup felt like too much oil.
 It was like I was making tomato confit, though it never got to that consistency.
 The finished sauce was heavy on olive oil.
 Since I used a good extra virgin olive oil, that was perfectly fine, but this didn’t have the consistency of a tomato sauce as the tomatoes didn’t really break down enough for that.

 The volume of pasta dwarfed the amounts of the other ingredients.
 This might have been better with 12 ounces of pasta than a full pound.
 Due to the amount of oil, the pasta was thoroughly coated, though.